 - My current set of undies is Boody G-Strings.
 The shape is similar to my prior Saint Basics and Allbirds, and they’re just as comfortable.
 But this time, they’re made from eco-friendly bamboo fibres – just like my bra.
 So far, so good.
 Let’s see how long they last.

 And speaking of bamboo… At night, I wear a pair of men’s boxer shorts (I’m onto my third pair in 8+ years – always the same brand, and always made from bamboo fibre) and a Boody Sleep T-Shirt.
-That’s sufficient in any season BTW, at least for me.
+That’s sufficient in any season, by the way, at least for me.

-As for socks: I travel with four pairs, alternating between Macpac and Mons Royale.
-I always purchase socks that are made largely from Merino wool as only those keep my feet warm.
+I travel with four pairs of socks, alternating betweenย Macpacย andย Mons Royale.
+I always purchase socks made largely from Merino wool,ย as only those keep my feet warm.

-To swim (or snorkel), I used to wear bikinis for many years, like these tops and bottoms from Bikini Season.
-As I’m getting older (and the odd fat blob is turning up where they’re not meant to), I’ve switched to a one piece.
+For many years, I wore bikinis to swim (or snorkel), like theseย topsย andย bottoms from Bikini Season.
+As I’m getting older (and the odd fat blob is turning up where it’s not meant to), I’ve switched to a one-piece.

 Layers